Do you regret trashing that favourite movie, photo album or email out of your Mac? Oh well – that’s a whim we all play out, a tad too often.

 Select the deleted photos and click Recover from the top right corner.

-There you go; you have recovered your deleted photos.
+There you go; you have recovered your deleted photos for free.

 Note: After 30 days of grace period for recovery, you cannot restore the deleted photos from the Photos app.
 But you can use Time Machine backup to restore your lost photos.